Alphraneous/FBLAProject2024/README.md

 # Installation Instructions

-If you simply want to use the program, then I've taken the liberty of hosting it live at [redacted-url]
+If you simply want to use the program, then I've taken the liberty of hosting it live at https://fbla.ajaxcore.com

 More advanced users that want to host the project for their own have to install nodejs